GrumpyRobot21/Python-Essentials--PP3--Hangman/README.md

  * [**Back to contents**](#table-of-contents)

 ## **Testing**
-* The pep8online website, as recommended in the code institute course material,  was offline and unavailable for use at the time of submission however the Code Institute Python Linter was availabel.
+* The pep8online website, as recommended in the code institute course material,  was offline and unavailable for use at the time of submission however the Code Institute Python Linter was available.
 The following steps were also taken to validate and correct the python code and remove any errors.
 PEP8 compliance was not only checked within the CI linter but also checked with pylint within the gitpod ide environment.
 Following the correction of all line length errors, the adding of required docstrings for the method import section, correction of the 'invalid escape sequences' errors for the noose graphic at the start of the game, refactoring the while loop on line 276, and confirming that the Colortext class is storing the color styles for the text within the program, the final pylint score was 10.00, as confirmed via the screenshot below:

 ![Pylint code check results](images/pylint-results.jpg)